-The resident is expected to be able to describe the rotation specific objectives prior to or at the commencement of the rotation.
+The resident is expected to be familiar with the rotation specific objectives prior to or at the commencement of the rotation.

 It is understood that a residency in Orthopaedics is a continuum.
 Senior residents will be able to meet the same objectives as junior residents as well as the senior objectives.